xalt/xalt/docs/source/005_whats_new.rst

 New Features in XALT
 ====================

+**Support for tracking executables in apptainer containers
+    (xalt-3.2+): XALT now builds libraries safe to run in apptainer containers.
+Use --with-containerSupport=yes and have apptainer in path.
+Must use root to install (via sudo).
+Use --with-containerSupport=no to disable.

 **Changing UUID to use version 7**:
     (xalt-3.1.5+): XALT now uses version 7 of uuid.
 This means that the generated uuid are now time ordered.